What Is The Halo Effect Psychology Concept?

 What to Do if You Feel You're Being Judged Unfairly Due to the Halo Effect

 There are many different strategies you can use to improve others' impressions of you.
 For example, you can avoid sharing negative details about yourself until you know someone well enough for them to put this information in context.
-You can also work on grooming or communication skills to give others a more favorable impression.
+You can also work on grooming your communication skills to give others a more favorable impression.

 How BetterHelp Can Help